 A hackathon’s value proposition is generally one of innovation.
 Companies see these events as an investment to come up with new products.
-However, I just recently found out they are also a great way to to teach us about existing flaws in our software development processes.
+However, I recently found out they are also a great way to teach us about existing flaws in our software development processes.

 Let me first give you a bit of context.
 ListMinut is growing, and while this is good, it’s also challenging.
-Just like most other businesses, at first it was possible to add features fast and easy, but with time the development process became harder and slower and throwing more man-power doesn’t seem to balance the situation.
-This scenario is very similar to a city whose streets grew organically and where not designed with growth in mind.
-At some point the excess in population causes the entire traffic system to collapse.
+Just like most other businesses, at first, it was possible to add features fast and easy, but with time the development process became harder and slower and throwing more man-power doesn’t seem to balance the situation.
+This scenario is very similar to a city whose streets grew organically and were not designed with growth in mind.
+At some point, the excess in population causes the entire traffic system to collapse.
 Fortunately for us, software is way more malleable than a city.

-To mitigate these growing pains there are two major changes we are introducing.
+To mitigate these growing pains, there are two major changes we are introducing.
 On the operational side, we are setting agile processes in place to help us work smarter.
-And on the technical side, we are improving code quality and optimizing performance, while also evaluating architectural changes which can deliver long term benefits.
+And on the technical side, we are improving code quality and optimizing performance, while also evaluating architectural changes which can deliver long-term benefits.
 This is basically why I joined the team.

 During the hackathon, without any request from my side, the back-end team didn’t rush in to code like crazy but instead followed each of these 4 principles, which completely made my day.
 The fact that we did so, allows us to easily incorporate what we built during these 3 days without having to go through a big refactoring or suffering some high maintenance costs later on.
-This is already a huge win, but I know we can still improve and the fast-paced rhythm of the hackathon was a great way to put our processes to the test.
+This is already a considerable win, but I know we can still improve and the fast-paced rhythm of the hackathon was a great way to put our processes to the test.

-I’m quite excited to be working as a part of a team that experiments and isn’t afraid of exposing its own issues.
+I’m quite excited to be working as a part of a team that experiments and isn’t afraid of exposing its issues.
 I think this is the only way to learn and improve.
-If you’d also like to expose any issues with your development process let me recommend that you do a hackathon and follow your existing development process, you might surprise yourself about what you find.
+If you’d also like to expose any issues with your development process, let me recommend that you do a hackathon and follow your existing development process, you might surprise yourself about what you find.